1899 Cincinnati Reds season: Regular season

 The Reds were coming off a successful season in 1898, earning a third-place finish with a 92–60 record.
 However, they once again faded down the stretch, as the team was in first place in the first week of September before slumping for the remainder of the season.

 Buck Ewing returned to manage Cincinnati for a fifth season.
 The Reds also purchased Kip Selbach from the Washington Senators during the off-season for $5,000.
 Selbach batted .303 with three home runs and 60 RBI with the Senators in 1898.
 The club also acquired Bill Phillips, who spent the 1898 season with the Indianapolis Hoosiers of the Western League, where he had a 29–8 record.
 Phillips last played in the National League in 1895 with the Reds, going 6–7 with a 6.03 ERA.
 Twenty-year-old Noodles Hahn was also signed by Cincinnati, as he split the 1898 season with the Detroit Tigers and St. Paul Saints, going 12–20 between those two clubs.

-Once again, Jake Beckley had a very solid offensive season, batting .333 with three home runs and 99 RBI, all team highs.
-Kip Selbach was also very solid, batting .297 with three home runs and 87 RBI, as well as scoring a team high 105 runs.
+Jake Beckley had another strong offensive season, batting .333 with three home runs and 99 RBI, all team highs.
+Kip Selbach batted .297 with three home runs and 87 RBI, and also scored a team-high 105 runs.

 On the mound, Hahn was the ace, earning a 23–8 record with a 2.68 ERA in his rookie season.
 Hahn pitched a team high 309 innings, and struck out 145 batters.
 Phillips was also very solid, going 17–9 with a 3.32 ERA in 33 games.